East Moorlands Railway

 The East Moorlands Railway was the collection's first ever display layout.
 It took place at Eastwood, Sydney, Australia in November 2004.
 The Railway consisted of a main line, suburban line, and branch line, and had 18 stations as well as three yards.

 You can explore this layout by clicking on the interactive map below.

 St Ives Abbey is the main terminus of the East Moorlands Railway, with local passenger services departing for all stations to Bell Junction, and main line services departing for Barnwell.
 Freight trains carrying goods for the metropolitan region also arrive here.

-East Connell is a local station served by St Ives metropolitan trains, which stop at Platforms 1 and 4.
+Fullerton is a local station served by St Ives metropolitan trains, which stop at Platforms 1 and 4.
 Main line passenger services travel non-stop between St Ives Abby and Bell Junction.

 Bell Junction is a major station near the edge of the greater St Ives region.
 Metropolitan trains from St Ives Abbey use the bridge to cross over the main line before commencing their return journeys from Platforms 1 and 2.
 In addition, Platform 4 serves the Seymour branch line.